 - Pay the fee with a valid credit card (Visa, MasterCard, or Discover) when you apply online.

-- Pay by credit card by logging into myUH and clicking on Admissions, then “Application Fee Payment” You will need your myUH ID, which is assigned after your application is received.
+- After applying, you can pay by credit card by logging into myUH and clicking on Student Admission, then “Application Fee Payment.”
+You will need your myUH ID, which is assigned when your application is submitted.